Kashida

 The kasheeda can take a subtle downward curvature in some calligraphic styles and handwriting.
-However, the curvilinear stroke is not feasible for most basic fonts, which merely use a completely flat underscore-like stroke for kashida.
+However, the curvilinear stroke is not feasible for most basic fonts, which merely use a completely flat underscore-like (or string-like) stroke for kashida.

 In addition to letter spacing and justification, calligraphers also use kasheeda for emphasis and as book or chapter titles.

 In modern Arabic mathematical notation, kasheeda appears in some operation symbols that must stretch to accommodate associated contents above or below.

 Kasheeda generally only appears in one word per line, and one letter per word.
 Furthermore, experts recommend kasheeda only between certain combinations of letters (typically those that cannot form a ligature).
-Some calligraphers who were paid by the page used an inordinate number of kasheeda to stretch content over more pages.
+Some calligraphers who were paid by the page used an large number of kasheeda in order to stretch content over more pages.

 The branding of the 2022 FIFA World Cup in Qatar applies kasheeda to Latin script, connecting the bottom of the "t" and the second "a" in the host country's name.